Rose-njeru/House-Property-Sales-Analysis/README.md

 5. Are there significant differences in property prices between different postcodes (e.g., 2906 and 2615)?

-6. Use the window function to deduce the top six postcodes by year's price.
+6. Deduce the top six postcodes by year's price.

 7. Are there  specific neighborhoods or postcodes that have shown consistent growth in property prices?